 A closed technique uses a balloon and a Foley catheter to facilitate the removal of the anal sac.
-The balloon minimizes the disruption of the external anal sphincter, while the Foley catheter facilitates easier placement of the catheter.
+The balloon minimizes the disruption of the external anal sphincter, while the Foley catheter facilitates easier catheter placement.

 An open technique is more efficient, but also has a higher risk of contamination.
 Because of the risk of infection, it is usually performed only if anal furunculosis or anal sac cancer is present.

 An open approach to anal sacculectomy may require extensive tests, such as an EKG, radiographs, and serum biochemical tests.
-Some surgeons prefer to use closed methods, however, to reduce the risk of contamination and increase the chance of preserving the anal sac.
+However, some surgeons prefer to use closed methods to reduce the risk of contamination and increase the chance of preserving the anal sac.

 The most common indication for anal sacculectomy is chronic anal sacculitis.
 In these cases, preoperative immunosuppressive therapy is often used.

 What to Expect When Visiting a Veterinarian

 Whether you’re concerned about your dog’s ability to urinate or defecate, or if you think your dog may have a tumor or infection of the anal glands, it’s a good idea to consult with a veterinarian.
 They will be able to diagnose the issue and determine whether surgery is needed.